 “Along with my job, I lost my health insurance,” she said [I paraphrase].
 “Now I have to really be careful to watch what I eat, lose weight, exercise, and take better care of myself.”
 I got the impression that while she had health insurance, she tended to be a bit reckless with her health, figuring she was covered if she got sick.

-Some people, maybe many, are like that when they feel they have a safety net under them.
+Some people, maybe many, take on more risk when they feel they have a safety net under them.
 That’s because, according to a Slate.com article, “Insurance is also the source of what economists call ‘moral hazard,’ where those who are protected against the consequences of their actions take greater risks than they otherwise would.”
 “The Oregon Health Insurance Experiment” adds: “Although health insurance is expected to improve health through increases in the quantity and quality of health care, it is also possible that by reducing the adverse financial consequences of poor health, health insurance may discourage investments in health and thereby worsen health outcomes.”
 In the May 5, 2013, Business Insider, Joe Weisenthal says of a study done by the RAND Corporation:

 But the study also tracked the health outcomes of each group, and there the results were more surprising: With a few modest exceptions, the level of insurance had no significant effect on the participants’ actual wellness.